WATechnology STOP Wasting Shielding Gas

 Narrow Gap Welding

-The desire to increase welding productivity is especially important in today's competitive world economy.
-In addition, the significant welder shortage makes automatic welding attractive as productivity can be increased significantly.
+Increasing welding productivity is important in today's competitive world.
+In addition, the significant welder shortage makes automatic welding attractive.

 My next project, adapt the 3 wire process for welding heavy sections in a relatively narrow gap.

-The above photo shows two of the few weld samples kept over the years because of their uniqueness.
-The Submerged Arc weld cross section, right, was made with a 3/4 inch root gap, very low angle sidewall and utilized a two pass per layer split bead technique.
-Weld metal deposition rate was up to 75 lbs/hr.
 A report was recently prepared for a client with these "relatively narrow gap procedures" for welding 11 inch thick HY-80.
-The resulting weld joint required 75% less welding materials than conventional procedures with mush less distortion.
+The resulting weld joint required 75% less welding materials than conventional procedures with much less distortion.
 This approach also produced crack free deposits without stress relive heat treatment.
 A past experience welding 12 inch thick HY-100 was also used to provide these recommended procedures, welding flux/wire recommendations, expected weld properties and special welding nozzle design.

-The weld section, left in the picture above, is even more unique.
+The weld section, left in the picture on the top of this page, is even more unique.
 This cross section is from a MIG weld made in 2 inch thick plate with a 1/2 inch gap and straight sidewalls.
 These are some details:

 * The weld beads were placed one above the other.